yuleeque/MSP432/README.md

 ![Wiring scheme](/images/WIRING.BMP)

-- Check the documentation for your particular potentiometers to find out the right connection depending on its type.
+- Check the documentation for your particular potentiometers to find the right connection depending on its type.

 - For a linear slide POT i have ( Mouser No: 652-PTA20432015CPB10 ) it seems a bit dfferent and counterintuitive in some way than for a single turn POT which you can see on demo gifs: